Ed Fletcher: Early life and career

+Political career

-In 1934 Fletcher was elected to the California State Senate, and served until 1947.
+In 1934, Fletcher was elected to the California State Senate, and served until January 6, 1947.
 Sometime while in the Senate, he switched his party affiliation from Republican to Democratic.
 He authored laws creating the San Diego County Water Authority and transferring ownership of Mission Bay to the city.
-While in the Senate he was able to acquire for San Diego a heroic statue of Juan Rodriguez Cabrillo, donated to the state in 1939 by the government of Portugal and claimed by both San Diego and Oakland.
+While in the Senate he was able to acquire for San Diego a heroic statue of Juan Rodríguez Cabrillo, donated to the state in 1939 by the government of Portugal and claimed by both San Diego and Oakland.
 Fletcher personally "kidnapped" the statue from its storage in a garage at a private residence in Oakland; the statue is now on display at Cabrillo National Monument.